 Barker Unite's 67 minutes at Princess Alice Adoption Home - Mandela Day 2017

-Mandela Day – 18th July 2017 is a great opportunity for each of us, however big or small, to make a difference in the world.
+Mandela Day – 18th July 2017 is a great opportunity for each of us, to make a difference in the world, however big or small.
 This year, Barker Unite put together an initiative for the Princess Alice Adoption Home (PAAH); a facility of Jo’burg Child Welfare and a registered Non-Profit Organisation (000-566 NPO) and Public Benefits Organisation.

 Quick facts about the home:

-• It is a temporary place of safety for babies who have been consented for adoption, abandoned or occasionally removed from family care.
+• It is a temporary place of safety for babies who have been put up for adoption, abandoned or removed from family care.

 • They care for 30 babies and toddlers (aged new-born to two years old).